GreenInfo-Network/MultiSelect/README.md

 In May 2022 the MultiSelect was rewritten from scratch for keyboard nav and a11y from the ground up, and to be a cleaner jQuery function.
 The code is all original but is based on ideas and behaviors in a Codepen by Allison Ravenhall https://codepen.io/a11yally/pen/vmXPMR.

-Also in May 2022, GreenInfo added a few new behaviors such as auto-assigning ARIA labels from the `title` attribute and the "Select all" checkbox.
+Also in May 2022, GreenInfo added a few new behaviors such as auto-assigning ARIA labels from the `title` attribute and the "Select all" checkbox, added a demo, rewrote to not use jQuery, and otherwise continued improvement.